Diana Marigold Trafford1

 by Kinsley Lawrence 2

-He was educated at Eton College, Windsor, Berkshire, England.3 In 1905 he won the Public Schools raquets competition.4 He gained the rank of officer in 1906 in the service of the 1st Life Guards.4 In 1908 he won the Army raquets competition (singles and doubles).4 He held the office of Aide-de-Camp to the Viceroy of India between 1911 and 1914.4 He fought in the First World War, where he was twice wounded.4 He was decorated with the award of the Chevalier, Legion of Honour.4 He held the office of Alderman of the London City Council between 1922 and 1925.4 He held the office of Member of Parliament (M.P.)
+He was educated at Eton College, Windsor, Berkshire, EnglandG.3 In 1905 he won the Public Schools raquets competition.4 He gained the rank of officer in 1906 in the 1st Life Guards.4 In 1908 he won the Army raquets competition (singles and doubles.)4 He held the office of Aide-de-Camp to the Viceroy of India between 1911 and 1914.4 He fought in the First World War, where he was twice wounded.4 He was awarded the Chevalier, Legion of Honour.4 He held the office of Alderman of the London City Council between 1922 and 1925.4 He held the office of Member of Parliament (M.P.)
 (Conservative) for Dover between 1922 and 1945.4 He was chairman and proprietor of The Times between 1922 and 1966.4 He held the office of Lieutenant of the City of London in 1926.4 He was Honorary Colonel of the Kent and Sussex Royal Guard Artillery, Territorial Army between 1927 and 1946.4 He was Honorary Colonel of the 23rd London Regiment, Territorial Army between 1928 and 1949.4 He was a director of the Great Western Railway between 1929 and 1946.4 He held the office of Justice of the Peace (J.P.) for Kent between 1929 and 1962.4 He was a director of Hambros Bank between 1934 and 1960.4 He held the office of Deputy Lieutenant (D.L.) of Kent between 1936 and 1962.4 He was Lieutenant-Colonel of the 5th Battalion, City of London, Home Guard between 1940 and 1944.4 He was Vice-Chairman of Phoenix Insurance between 1941 and 1952.4 He was a director of Barclays Bank between 1942 and 1952.4 He was Chairman of Phoenix Insurance between 1952 and 1958.4 He was created 1st Baron Astor of Hever, of Hever Castle, co.
 Kent [U.K.] on 21 January 1956.3 He has an extensive biographical entry in the Dictionary of National Biography.5

 Children of Lt.-Col. John Jacob Astor, 1st Baron Astor of Hever and Lady Violet Mary Elliot-Murray-Kynynmound